 Download the Skyscanner app

 You can search for and book last-minute flight deals on the go with our app.
 You can track flight prices and see the cheapest days to book, just like on our desktop site.
 And don’t forget that you can also filter for flexible tickets, free cancellation, airline safety ratings and hotel cleanliness scores.

 Although you’re not always guaranteed to find cheap last-minute flights, having these tools in your arsenal will make it easier to bag a bargain.
-Remember to check current FCDO travel advice before booking a flight, as well as coronavirus-related regulations in the country you’re planning to visit.
+Remember to check the UK’s green list and current FCDO travel advice before booking a flight, as well as coronavirus-related regulations in the country you’re planning to visit.